 The importance of medical research

 The advent of new drugs targeting specific actionable targets has led to considerable progress in the treatment of breast cancer over the past few years.
-Yet, some challenges remain; such as resistance to systemic therapy, the high cost of treatments, and limited availability in many parts of the country.
+Yet, some challenges such as resistance to systemic therapy, the high cost of treatments, and limited availability in many parts of the country still remain.

-Experts continue to find ways to improve the available technology to provide proper guidance for those living with breast cancer, and for those at high risk of developing it, and to develop new, more effective therapies to improve the treatment outcomes substantially.
+Experts continue to find ways to improve the available technology to provide proper guidance for those living with breast cancer and for those at high risk of developing it.

 The author of this blog, Dr.Jayanti Thumsi, has been a practicing breast oncologist for 16 years, has performed 3500 breast surgeries, and 2500 other surgeries.
 She is an expert in Breast conservation and Breast Reconstruction surgeries.
 With a keen interest in spreading breast cancer awareness among women, she has conducted 258 awareness programs and has educated 158000 women.
 She is also the founder trustee of the CREST Foundation working to decrease the burden of breast cancer.
 Her book, Lump to Laughter, highlights the emotional journey of women going through breast cancer treatment.